-Read the current issue (Spring-Summer 2014) of our informative newsletter, and download back issues from the past decade.
+Read the current issue (Autumn-Winter 2015) of our informative newsletter, and download back issues from the past decade.

 The Delaware Audubon Conservation Award is presented annually to an individual who has made significant contributions to improving the environment in Delaware.
-The 2013 recipient was Victor Singer, a staunch and long-time defender of the Coastal Zone Act.
+The 2014 recipient was Pat Todd, who has worked passionately for better recycling programs and renewable energy.

 Designed for teachers and students in grades 3 - 5, Audubon Adventures offers top-quality nonfiction material from the environmental experts at the National Audubon Society.
 With captivating hands-on activities, students learn that we all have a personal stake in the health of the environment and play an important role in its preservation and improvement.
 Delaware Audubon is proud to sponsor this program locally, allowing teachers to receive these kits free of charge.

 Delaware Birding Trail